Belgian Grand Prix: Old Spa-Francorchamps

 1967 saw American Dan Gurney in his Eagle win after Clark had mechanical problems – it was to be Eagle's only F1 victory.
 Briton Mike Parkes crashed heavily at 150 mph at Blanchimont after slipping on some oil that had dropped off of Jackie Stewart's BRM.
 After his car hit and climbed up an embankment, the works Ferrari driver was thrown out of his car, receiving serious leg and head injuries.
 He was in a coma for a week, and initially his legs were in danger of needing amputation.
 He survived, but never raced in Formula One again.
 1968 saw a number of firsts: wings as an aerodynamic device were introduced for the first time in Formula One.
 The European constructors, particularly Colin Chapman and Mauro Forghieri, were influenced by American Jim Hall's Chaparral 2E and 2F sports cars' very large high strutted wings.
-New Zealander Chris Amon qualified his rear-wing equipped Ferrari on pole position by 4 seconds over Stewart in a Matra.
-Come race day, McLaren won their first ever victory as a constructor, with its founder Bruce McLaren winning – but the race saw yet another serious accident.
+New Zealander Chris Amon qualified his rear-wing-equipped Ferrari on pole position by 4 seconds over Stewart in a Matra.
+Come race day, McLaren won their first ever victory as a constructor, with its founder Bruce McLaren winning, but the race saw yet another serious accident.
 Briton Brian Redman crashed his works Cooper heavily at high speed into a parked Ford Cortina road car at Burnenville, and the Cooper caught fire.
 He was seriously burned and also badly broke his right arm; he did not race for most of that year.

 The following season, safety issues came to a head.
-Average lap speeds were past 150 mph (240 km/h), but the circuit still had virtually no safety features and as a result the race over the years was becoming less and less popular with the drivers.
+Average lap speeds were past 150 mph (240 km/h), but the circuit still had virtually no safety features and as a result, over the years the race was becoming less and less popular with the drivers.
 The Grand Prix was scheduled for 8 June 1969 as part of that year's season.
-When Jackie Stewart visited the circuit on behalf of the Grand Prix Drivers' Association he demanded many improvements to safety barriers and road surfaces, in order to make the track safe for racing.
+When Jackie Stewart visited the circuit on behalf of the Grand Prix Drivers' Association he demanded many improvements to safety barriers and road surfaces in order to make the track safe for racing.
 When the track owners did not want to pay for the safety improvements, the British, French and Italian teams withdrew from the event, and it was cancelled in early April.
 The exclusion of the Belgian Grand Prix that year was not popular with the press, particularly British journalist Denis Jenkinson.
 One last race was held there in 1970 with barriers and a temporary chicane at the fast Malmedy corner installed at the circuit, but even this did not stop the cars still averaging over 150 mi/h around the 8.7 mi track.
 The race was won by Mexican Pedro Rodriguez in a BRM with New Zealander Chris Amon finishing 1.1 seconds behind in a March.
 But Spa was still too fast and too dangerous, and in 1971 the Belgian Grand Prix was cancelled, as the track was not up to mandatory FIA-mandated safety specs that year.
 The event was then eventually relocated.